makrai/notes/boyd15-personal-values.md

 ## Values and Value Research

-* Psychologists, historians, and other social scientists have long argued that
+* Psychologists, historians, and other social scientists have long argued
 * people’s basic values predict their behaviors (Ball-Rokeach, Rokeach, and Grube 1984; Rokeach 1968)
 * generalize across broad swaths of time and culture (Schwartz 1992)